chen-keinan/go-archive-extractor/README.md

 # go-archive-extractor

-The archive-extractor is an open-source library for extracting various archive types
+The archive-extractor is an open-source library for extracting various archive types.

 it returns archive headers metadata (name,size,timestamp,sha1 and sha256)